 Housing the African Bullfrog

 You can use small, smooth rocks for the bottom of the tank.
-Fill it about a third of the way with water and then use progressively larger stones to build up one side of the tank to create a beach.
+Fill it about a third of the way with dechlorinated water and then use progressively larger stones to build up one side of the tank to create a beach.
 This will give them something they can easily climb onto and allow them some time out of the water when they want to dry off.
+Tank cleanings should occur one to two times per week or more to keep the water fresh.

 A container of dirt can also be provided in the event your bullfrog wants to burrow.
 In the wild, African bullfrogs burrow their entire bodies into the dirt and hibernate for up to two years to escape the dry season.
 In captivity, though, we can control the temperature and humidity that our frogs live in, making it unnecessary for them to hibernate.

+Substrate is the material that lines the bottom of your bullfrog’s enclosure.
+It helps to maintain humidity in the environment, and it can make the tank feel more like the animal's natural environment.
+Coco fiber, made from coconut husks, is a good option for substrate.
+Peat moss is another option.
+The ideal is an organic product that retains some heat and moisture.
 Avoid using any soil that has been treated with insecticides or other chemicals.
-Be sure it's clean and change it frequently; African bullfrogs are known to eat the substrate in their cages, so any material lining the enclosure should be easily digested.
+Be sure it's clean, and change it frequently.
+African bullfrogs are known to eat the substrate in their cages, so any material lining the enclosure should be easily digestible.

 Food and Water

-Although these frogs live a very long time, they don't need much in the way of health care.
-If their environment is warm and damp enough, your frog shouldn't have any skin issues.
-Bacterial and fungal infections of the skin and eyes are common, though, in pets that live in less than ideal conditions.
+Although these frogs live for many years, they don't need much in the way of health care.
+If the environment is warm and damp enough, your frog shouldn't have any skin issues.
+However, bacterial and fungal infections of the skin and eyes are common in pets that live in less-than-ideal conditions.

-Intestinal parasites, like the ones reptiles get, can be an issue with pet bullfrogs as well.
-If your tank temperatures are warm enough and your frog still isn't eating well, try bringing your frog into an experienced exotics vet to rule out parasitism.
-A yearly fecal sample should also be checked to make sure your frog doesn't have an overgrowth of normal parasites.
+Intestinal parasites also can be an issue with pet bullfrogs.
+If your tank temperatures are warm enough and your frog still isn't eating well, bring your frog to an experienced exotics veterinarian to rule out parasitism.
+A yearly fecal sample should also be checked.

 Choosing Your African Bullfrog

-A healthy African bullfrog has olive-green skin with skin ridges and clear eyes.
-An adult male has yellow coloring on the throat.
-Males grow to be much larger than females, so if size is a concern, you may want to choose a female of the species.
+A healthy African bullfrog will have the typical olive green skin without any abnormal bumps or lesions, as well as clear eyes.
+Cloudy eyes can indicate disease.
+Males grow to be much larger than females, so if you prefer a smaller frog, you might want to choose a female.
 But don't expect a petite, docile pet; the females are just as voracious and sensitive to being handled as the males.

 Similar Species to African Bullfrogs